 In Providence, our pilot was launched entirely through philanthropy.
 The City of Providence received $500,000 from Square CEO Jack Dorsey and other contributions from the United Way of Rhode Island, Rhode Island Foundation, Providence Community Relief Fund and ONE Neighborhood Builders for a total of $1.1 million in cash and in-kind donations to fund the direct cash payments and administrative costs associated with the pilot program.
 Recently, the City included an additional allocation of $500,000 from Providence Rescue Plan funds to support the Providence Guaranteed Income program.

-The Providence Guaranteed Income pilot program serves 110 households for one year.
+The Providence Guaranteed Income pilot program serves 110 households for eighteen months.
 That scope, while enormously significant to participants, does not meet the needs of our entire community.
 The goal of the Providence Guaranteed Income pilot program is to display the positive effects and outcomes of guaranteed income and be used to advocate for similar programs at the state and federal level.

 The control group allows us to understand the impact of guaranteed income over time amongst two similar groups of people: one who receives guaranteed income and one who doesn’t.
 For example, in Stockton, researchers were able to show that guaranteed income had a significant impact on full time employment by comparing the change in employment amongst the treatment group and the control group.
 This allows us to attribute outcomes to the guaranteed income.